 The Board meets as needed.
 The term limit for a Diocesan Review Board member is 5 years.
 Board members do not receive compensation.

-This Board is appointed by the Bishop and consists of at least five individuals not employed by the diocese including a:
+This Board and the Board Chair are appointed by the Bishop.
+The Board consists of at least five individuals not employed by the diocese including a:

 - Survivor or relative of a survivor of sexual abuse,

 - Mental health professional whose practice focuses on victims and/or perpetrators of childhood sexual abuse and recovery